Platelet Rich Fibrin Spring TX

-Developed in 2001 by Dr. J. Choukroun, a French surgeon and pain management specialist; the platelet-rich fibrin (PRF) is considered a second generation platelet concentrate.
-“This natural fibrin network is rich in platelets, growth factors and cytokines that are derived from the blood platelets and leukocytes.
-The presence of these proteins have been reported to produce rapid healing” (Choukroun)
+Developed in 2001 by Dr. J. Choukroun, a French surgeon and pain management specialist; the platelet-rich fibrin (PRF) is considered a second-generation platelet concentrate.
+“This natural fibrin network is rich in platelets, growth factors, and cytokines that are derived from the blood platelets and leukocytes.
+The presence of these proteins has been reported to produce rapid healing” (Choukroun)

 Better Healing From Within

 Latest healing technology

 No chemicals, foreign substances or additives – just you

 FDA cleared medical device

 L-PRF stands for Leukocyte – Platelet Rich Fibrin.
 Leuko-cytes are also known as white blood cells.
 They are part of the immune system and are responsible for helping heal our bodies.
 Platelets are also blood cells.
 They are responsible for attracting healing cells and creating blood clots.
 They are also key for producing growth factors.
 Fibrin is another component he blood that works with platelets to create blood clots.

 PRF clots are first created by taking a small blood sample from you.
 The blood sample tubes are spun according to a specific process.
 This creates a matrix or blood clot.
 The matrix is then removed from the tube and placed in a device designed to compress the matrix to the desired thickness.

 What is Platelet Fibrin Therapy?